Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Should I apply with my LinkedIn profile or my resume?

-If your LinkedIn profile is complete and up to date, using the LinkedIn autofill option can produce cleaner pre-fills because LinkedIn already stores your data in structured fields.
-However, you should still upload your resume as a supplementary document and verify all form fields regardless of which method you use.
+If a social-profile import option appears and your profile is complete, it can save time.
+However, you should still upload the requested resume file and verify all form fields regardless of which import method you use.

 Can I update my Workday application after submitting?